damonYuan/damonyuan.github.io/_posts/tech/2019-10-18-the-things-to-consider-as-an-architect.markdown

 ![ms_patterns]({{site.url}}/images/2019-10-18-the-things-to-consider-as-an-architect/ms_patterns.png "Microsercie Patterns")

-One more thing to emphasis is that the logging system is as important as that of the required functionality and should be taken into consideration in the very beginning.
-One thing I learned from Automation Control system is that a controlled system should always provide the feedback, like the metrics, the logs, and the tracing.
+It's worthy to mention that the logging system is as important as that of the required functions and should be taken into consideration in the very beginning.
+One thing I learned from Automation Control Theorem is that a controlled system should always provide the feedback, including the metrics, the logs, and the tracing.
 It is also very important to have a centric monitoring system to collect, analysis, visualize the data and send alerts when necessary, like ELK/EFK stack, Prometheus with Grafana, etc.

 ## Example Two: Before adding a new feature to a existing project